gbif/dwc-dp/home.md

 ## Participating and Getting Help

-In anticipation of a formal public review, scheduled to begin 2025-09-01, we would like to invite people to gain familiarity with and test the DwC-DP by attempting to map original datasets to it.
-We are just beginning to work on the "Darwin Core Data Package Guide", which is intended to contain various "recipes" for publishing different types of datasets.
-Until that document contains useful content, the best way forward is to look at an already-mapped example dataset that is similar to the one you want to test ([gbif/dwc-dp-examples](https://github.com/gbif/dwc-dp-examples)).
-This community testing phase will remain open until 2025-08-01.

 - **Getting started** - In addition to this document, the easiest way to start to understand DwC-DP is to look at the [Darwin Core Data Package - Quick Reference Guide](/dwc-dp/qrg/index.html).

-- **Mapping datasets to DwC-DP** - If you need help getting started with mapping a dataset to DwC-DP, see the [Data Mapping Guide](/dwc-dp/data-mapping-guide/).
-For feedback about the Guide or any of the [DwC-DP Examples](https://github.com/gbif/dwc-dp-examples/), feel free to register an [Issue](https://github.com/gbif/dwc-dp-examples/issues).

-- **Testing with IPT** - If you are interested in using the [test instance](https://dwcdp-ipt.gbif-test.org/) of the Integrated Publishing Toolkit (not for production use) to produce a Darwin Core Data Package, please contact the DwC-DP helpdesk to set up an account.

 - **Submitting Issues** - For feedback about the structure or documentation of DwC-DP, feel free to register an [Issue](https://github.com/gbif/dwc-dp/issues).

-- **Discussion** - For open discussion on the Darwin Core Data Package, see the GBIF [Darwin Core Data Package (DwC-DP) discourse forum topic](https://discourse.gbif.org/t/darwin-core-data-package-dwc-dp/5937).

 - **Help!** - For help with any issue, feel free to contact the DwC-DP helpdesk <dwcdp@gbif.org>.